tttworks/ttt-commentbox/README.md

 ## About the Author

 **Aloysius Luo** is the founder and CEO of **Tientsin Tesseract Technology (TTTWorks)**, a WordPress development studio based in Tianjin, China.
-TTTWorks provides WordPress development, web design, and technical consulting services to clients in China, Japan, and worldwide.
+TTTWorks provides WordPress development, web design, and technical consulting services to clients in China and worldwide.
 TTT CommentBox is the first open-source plugin released by TTTWorks — born out of real client needs and refined through production use.

 - Website: [tttworks.com](https://tttworks.com)
 - GitHub: [@tttworks](https://github.com/tttworks)